longhorn/website/content/docs/1.6.0/v2-data-engine/features/selective-v2-data-engine-activation.md

 weight: 20
 ---

-Starting from version 1.6.0, Longhorn provides the capability to enable or disable the V2 Data Engine on specified nodes within a cluster, in contrast to version 1.5, which activates the V2 Data Engine on all nodes.
-This feature is beneficial for clusters with a mix of powerful and low-powered nodes, as it allows you to only run V2 Data Engine on the more powerful nodes.
+Starting with v1.6.0, Longhorn allows you to enable or disable the V2 Data Engine on specific cluster nodes.
+You can choose to enable the V2 Data Engine only on powerful nodes in a cluster with varied power states.
+This is not possible in v1.5.0, which enables the V2 Data Engine on all nodes.

 ## Configuration